leisureshadow/2015-Rendering/README.md

 # 2015-Rendering
-This is a repository of NTU 2015 Rendering assignment.
+This is a repository for NTU 2015 Rendering assignments.

 - HW1 height field 2
 - HW2 realistic camera